4–3 defense

 In American football, a 4–3 defense is a defensive alignment consisting of four down linemen and three linebackers.
 It is called a "base defense" because it is the default defensive alignment used on "base downs" (1st and 2nd downs).
 However, defenses will readily switch to other defensive alignments (such as a nickel defense or a dime defense) as circumstances change.
-Alternatively, some defenses use a 3–4 defense.
+Alternatively, some teams use a 3–4 defense.

 History

-Early in the history of the NFL, teams stacked the defensive line of scrimmage with seven linemen, typically using a 7-diamond or the 7-box.
+Early in the history of the National Football League, teams stacked the defensive line of scrimmage with seven linemen, typically using a 7-diamond or the 7-box.
 With the liberalization of the forward passing rules in 1933, the defenses began to evolve along with the offensive changes, and by the later 1930s, the standard defense in the NFL and college was the 6–2.
-The successes of the T formation and the introduction of free substitution (abolishing the one-platoon system) in the 1940s led to the almost universal adoption by 1950 of the five-man line.
+The successes of the T formation and the introduction of free substitution, abolishing the one-platoon system, in the 1940s led to the almost universal adoption by 1950 of the five-man line.
 There were two versions popular in the NFL.
 The 5–3 was an older defense that remained popular through the 1940s and early 1950s.

 By the late 1940s, Greasy Neale's 5–2 Eagle defense was creating problems for offenses with a five-man line and four-man secondary.
 Roughly concurrently, Paul Brown had developed a vertical timing offense.
-The Browns won every championship of the rival All-America Football Conference from its inception in 1946 through its final season in 1949.
+The Cleveland Browns won every championship of the rival All-America Football Conference from its inception in 1946 through its final season in 1949.
 In the first game of the 1950 season, NFL Commissioner Bert Bell had the newly admitted Browns play the champion Philadelphia Eagles on a Saturday ahead of the rest of the league's scheduled Sunday games.
 The Browns handily won the game in Philadelphia 35–10 and showed they were a force to be reckoned with.

 Defenses knew they had to find a way to stop the spread-out vertical offense of the Browns.
 New York Giants head coach Steve Owen came up with his umbrella defense which showed a 6–1–4 alignment before the snap but could flex (drop back) its two defensive ends into pass protection.
 The defense was successful, and the only two losses by the Browns in 1950 came at the hands of the Giants.
 While the concept belonged to Owen, the newly acquired defensive back, Tom Landry, explained and taught the defense.
 While the defense was a precursor to the traditional 4–3–4 of today, it was not yet evolved into what one would call a traditional 4–3 defense.
 That took an additional six years.